nsheff/docker/README.md

 I'm working on a script to be able to run any of these `script/drun` followed by the name of the image.

 # Installing an R environment

+Originally, I was install packages *inside* my R containers.
+This seems to be the preferred way to do this from the rocker and bioconductor containers.
+After a few years of doing it this way, I've decided I changed my mind: I think it makes more sense to just containerize the basic requirements and then install and host the packages locally.
+The reason is that otherwise the containers become huge, and it gives more control over which packages I want to hold on which systems, while still providing all the system prerequisites and R versions.

 You can also use these to install all these nice R packages in one shot.